allanval/allanval/README.md

 - 👋 Hi, I’m @allanval
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning
-- 📫 How to reach me bloomsmerlin@proton.me
+- 📫 How to reach me allanvalentineai@gmail.com

 <!---
 allanval/allanval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.